At Liberty Equine Assisted Psychotherapy (EAP)

 - emotional regulation

-The program incorporates equine assisted learning techniques and follows the Equine Assisted Growth and Learning Association (EAGALA) model that incorporates a licensed Mental Health Professional (MH) and a qualified Equine Specialist (ES) working together with horses and clients as equal partners in an experiential process that empowers life-changing outcomes.
+The program is facilitated by both a licensed Mental Health Professional (MH) and a qualified Equine Specialist (ES) trained in equine assisted learning techniques from EAL Academy, the Equine Assisted Growth and Learning Association (EAGALA) model and PATH Intl’s Equine Specialist in Mental Health & Learning.
+The facilitators work together with horses and clients as equal partners in an experiential process that empowers life-changing outcomes.

-EAGALA is a revolutionary mental health treatment model incorporating horses who are highly attuned and offer a safe space for clients to discover their answers within themselves.
+With the help of horses, who are naturally highly attuned, clients have a safe space to discover their answers within themselves.
 Horses are highly sensitive with distinct personalities, attitudes, and moods.
 They help clients work through their life struggles by interacting with the horse without feeling judgment or interpretation by another person.
 Horses are extremely sensitive to their environment and instinctively analyze and react to body language and other nonverbal cues that provide clients with valuable, metaphoric feedback and insights for other areas of their lives.
 Approaching horses helps clients reflect how they approach relationships and how they can face other big or overwhelming things in their lives.

 The role of the MH and ES team is to provide guidance that assists a client’s own process and creates lasting solutions.
 All the work is done on the ground with no riding involved, which means no horse knowledge or riding experience is necessary.